-(j) Revenue
+(k) Revenue

-Grants are recognized as revenue when they are received.
+Grants are recognized as revenue when cash, securities, other assets, or unconditional promises to give are received.
 A grant is conditional if the agreement includes both a barrier that must be overcome for the recipient to be entitled to the assets transferred and a right of return for the transferred assets or a right of release of the promisor's obligation to transfer assets.
-Conditional grants are recognized as revenue when the barrier(s) in the agreement are overcome.
+Conditional grants are recognized as revenue when the barrier(s) in the agreement, such as the satisfaction of grant provisions and incurrence of qualifying expenditures for reimbursement-based grants, are overcome.
 Purpose restricted grants whose restrictions are met in the same fiscal year are reported in net assets without donor restrictions.
-All other purpose restricted support is reported as an increase to net assets with donor restrictions, depending on the nature of the restriction.
+All other purpose-restricted support is reported as an increase to net assets with donor restrictions, depending on the nature of the restriction.

-(k) Contractual Programs and Grants
+(I) Contractual Programs and Grants